 Thanks to Claire Akin for sharing my article on her blog!
 You can listen to my Digital Marketing for Financial Planners podcast episode with Claire here.

 Thanks for the guest post, Jake!
-This week, I encourage all of us to spend some time thinking about our best clients.
-What do they have in common with each other?
-What are they passionate about?
-What are their key motivators?
+This week, I encourage all of us to spend some time thinking about your best clients.
+What do they have in common with each other, what are they passionate about and what are their key motivators?
 Next week, we’ll discuss how to create three to four client avatars for your firm and how to use them in your marketing strategy.
 Be sure to sign up for my newsletter so you’ll get my weekly marketing tips!
+You can also learn more about our Monthly Marketing Package here!

 Claire Akin runs Indigo Marketing Agency a digital marketing firm serving top independent financial advisors.
 Claire is a former Investment Advisor Representative who holds her MBA in Marketing from the Rady School of Management at UC San Diego as well as a BA in Economics from UC Davis.
 It’s her goal to help advisors grow their businesses by embracing a true specialty.